Artificial seawater: Example

-The tables below present an example of an artificial seawater (35.00‰ of salinity) preparation devised by Kester, Duedall, Connors and Pytkowicz (1967).
-The recipe consists of two lists of mineral salts, the first of anhydrous salts that can be weighed out, the second of hydrous salts that should be added to the artificial seawater as a solution.
+The tables below present an example of an artificial seawater (35.00 ‰ of salinity) preparation devised by Kester, Duedall, Connors and Pytkowicz (1967).
+The recipe consists of two lists of mineral salts, the first of anhydrous salts that can be weighed out, the second of hydrated salts that should be added to the artificial seawater as a solution.

-While all of the compounds listed in the recipe above are inorganic, mineral salts, some artificial seawater recipes, such as Goldman and McCarthy (1978), make use of trace solutions of vitamins or organic compounds.
+While all the compounds listed in the recipe above are inorganic, mineral salts, some artificial seawater recipes, such as that of Goldman and McCarthy (1978), also add trace solutions of vitamins and organic compounds needed by marine organisms.

 Standard

 The International Standard for making artificial seawater can be found at ASTM International.
-The current standard is named ASTM D1141-98 (The original standard was ASTM D1141-52) and describes the standard practice for the preparation of substitute ocean water.

-The ASTM D1141-98 standard comes in a ready-made artificial seawater form or a "Sea Salt" mix that can be prepared by engineers and hobbyists.
-Generally, the ready-made artificial seawater comes in 1 gallon and 5 gallon containers, whereas the "Sea Salt" mix comes in 20lb pails (makes approximately 57 gallons) and 50lb pails (makes approximately 143 gallons).
+The current standard code is ASTM D1141-98 (the original standard was ASTM D1141-52) and describes the standard practice for the preparation of substitute ocean water.
+The ASTM D1141-98 standard is available in a ready-made artificial seawater form or as a "Sea Salt" mix that scientists and hobbyists can prepare.
+Generally, the ready-made artificial seawater comes in 1 gallon and 5 gallon containers, whereas the "Sea Salt" mix comes in 20 lb pails (makes approximately 57 gallons) and 50 lb pails (makes approximately 143 gallons).